 What Are the Best Brokerage Accounts for Nonprofits?

-Nonprofits have a few options when it comes to opening a brokerage account.
-You can choose a traditional brokerage firm like Fidelity or Schwab, which have specific brokerage accounts for nonprofits alongside their other options.
-However, these accounts tend to have high balance minimums and more difficult application processes.
+Nonprofits have a few options when opening a brokerage account.
+You can choose a traditional brokerage firm like Fidelity or Schwab, which offer specific nonprofit brokerage accounts alongside their other options.
+However, these accounts tend to have high minimum balances and more difficult application processes.

 To make the process easier, consider working with a nonprofit investment advisor like Infinite Giving instead.
-These experts can open a brokerage account for you in as little as three business days and ensure that it meets your organization’s needs.
+These fiduciary partners can open a brokerage account for you in as little as three business days and ensure that it meets your organization’s needs.

 How to Open a Brokerage Account for a Nonprofit Organization